ShaunCurtis/Blazr.Diode/README.md

 # Blazr.Diode

-Diode is a simple async unidirectional state management implementation based on the **Flux** pattern.
+Diode is an asynchronous state management system based on the **Flux** pattern.

 ![Diode Data Flow](./images/diode-dataflow.png)

-Players, such as Presentation layer services, Views or backend services create an `Action` instance, populate it with the relevant data and *Dispatch* to the `Dispatcher`.
+Players are front end services such presenters or views, or backend services interfaces to external services.
+They create `Action` instances populated with the relevant mutation data and *Dispatch* the action to the `Dispatcher`.

-The dispatcher manually injects the handler that matches the store type and action type, sets the action instance and passes the `MutateAsync` as a `DiodeMutationDelegate` to the store.
+The dispatcher's job is to resolve the correct handler and queue for the action and dispatch it on.
+In this implementation it resolves the registered handle service from the DI container, sets the action instance on the handler, and queues the handler's `Mutate` property delegate on the relevant store's mutation queue.

 The store executes the delegate, returns a `DiodeMutationResult` and raises the `StateHasChanged` to notify any listeners.